PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 ownership gates pass, together with Ruff and syntax validation.
 The exporter shrank by another 47 lines.
 No model conversion or inference was run.

+Fused activation statement generation now lives beside the native op-family emitters.
+Direct ReLU/clamp/SiLU/Tanh forms and the runtime fallback retain their exact source strings.
+The moved function AST matches checkpoint `d0d6255` exactly; the direct activation contract and focused emitter ownership gate pass, together with Ruff and syntax validation.
+The exporter shrank by another 18 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-